Pharaoh (video game): Critical reception

-Daniel Erickson reviewed the PC version of the game for Next Generation, rating it four stars out of five, and stated that "Pyramid building and floodplain management come together for a brilliant city builder."

-Pharaoh garnered mainly positive reviews, with an average rating of 82.45% on GameRankings.
+The game received favourable reviews according to the review aggregation website GameRankings.
+Daniel Erickson of NextGen said of the game, "Pyramid building and floodplain management come together for a brilliant city builder."
+Barry Brenesal of GamePro said, "While Pharaoh offers nothing new under the sun (unless you consider the exotically colored soundtrack, which is pleasant for a day or so, and then ages like something left out too long under the hot Egyptian sun), it does what Caesar III did with equal panache, providing a good strategic challenge in a real-time game oriented more towards resource development than frenzy.
+Recommended."

+The Academy of Interactive Arts & Sciences named Pharaoh as a finalist for "Outstanding Achievement in Art Direction" during the 3rd Annual Interactive Achievement Awards, which was ultimately given to Final Fantasy VIII.

 Sales

-In the German market, Pharaoh debuted at #4 on Media Control's computer game sales charts in the second half of November 1999.
+In the German market, the game debuted at #4 on Media Control's computer game sales charts in the second half of November 1999.
 It had spent six weeks in the top rankings by the end of the year, with a fifth-place finish in December.
-The following year, Pharaoh continued at #5 in January and secured sixth for February.
+The following year, the game continued at #5 in January and secured sixth for February.
 In April 2000, the Verband der Unterhaltungssoftware Deutschland (VUD) presented the game with a "Gold" award, indicating sales of at least 100,000 units across Germany, Austria and Switzerland.
 It remained in Media Control's top 10 by August 2000, and in the top 20 through November.
-By that time, Pharaoh had held in the firm's top 30 for 13 months.Pharaoh became a worldwide hit.
+By that time, the game had held in the firm's top 30 for 13 months.

+The game became a worldwide hit.
 According to MeriStation, its combined global sales with Caesar III surpassed 1 million units by July 2000.